otaviowillow/montecarlo-exercise/README.md

 To run a production build

 # Known Issues
-* When the user clicks to visualize console data, and then clicks again to vizualize the full set of data, there's a perfomance drop with a page freeze.
+* When the user clicks to visualize a specific console data, and then clicks again to vizualize the "All Platforms" set of data, there's a perfomance drop with a page freeze.
 This is due to the sheer size of the JSON file the app is using.
-* Selecting the Pie Chart will sometimes take the user to the top of the screen
+* Clicking on the Pie Chart will sometimes take the user to the top of the screen
 * The **Top 15 Games by Platform** component is not scaling well in responsive views

 # Architecture
 ![alt text](https://res.cloudinary.com/practicaldev/image/fetch/s--ZU7TrpjM--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_880/https://dev-to-uploads.s3.amazonaws.com/i/ck4cgie4y8mdr7iefxtt.png)

-The fundamental idea here is to have an event driven application, with components there are agnostic to other components.
+The fundamental idea here is to have an event driven application, with components that are agnostic to other components.
 The app fires an event change and components react according to that change, without the need for drilling or component pairing of any kind - the only thing a component listens to is the state, and whenever they need to change something in it, they dispatch an action to do so.

 In other words, I'm using a redux implementation (through ContextAPI) with an event driven philosophy.